Dunemaster/expense/README.md

    The frontend will start on `http://localhost:3000`

-## Usage

-1. Open your browser and go to `http://localhost:3000`
-2. Enter your name in the input field
-3. Click "Submit Name"
-4. The name will be sent to the backend server
-5. Check the backend console to see the logged message
-6. A success message will be displayed on the frontend

-## API Endpoints

-- `POST /api/name` - Accepts a JSON payload with a name field and returns a greeting message

-## Technologies Used

-- **Backend**: Spring Boot 3.2.0, Java 17, Maven
-- **Frontend**: React 18, JavaScript, CSS
-- **Communication**: REST API with JSON

 ## Next steps

- - reformat main page - show only todays expenses, add date range filter
- - add ability to select expense, edit it, save and delete
+ - add ability to select expense, edit it and save
+ - add income
+ - add expense categories tree
  - add storage place
  -- backend
  - show current balance
    -- calculate on backend
    -- show on frontend

+ - data export
+ - data import
+ - data import from drebedengi

+START USING LOCALLY

+ -- authentication
- - decide how to deploy into cloud (function? which database to use?)
+ -- decide how to deploy into cloud (function? which database to use?)

+START USING IN THE CLOUD

+reports: by category in a period for selected categories mobile app?